Supporting Peers to Advocate for Equal Rights and a Recovery-Based

 Relative to the mental health courts.
 This bill revises the processes and requirements for the establishment of mental health courts, and requires the development of a grant program to fund new mental health courts.

 Public hearing 1/14/26.
 Committee recommended Inexpedient to legislate.
-House voted to 'lay the bill on the table' 2/12/26 and bill is unlikely to progress further.
+House voted to 'lay the bill on the table' 2/12/26.
+Motion to remove from the table failed 3/11/26.
+The bill is unlikely to progress further.

 2026-2029 SB-450 New Hampshire Senate